Nature's Womb...Frank Atanacio's Creative Writing Challenge

 Clutching the knife, she staggered out of the shack and into the sunlight.
 As she gulped the fresh air into her lungs, she was filled with a sudden awareness of life she had never before known.
 Every fiber of her being responded to the singular sounds and scents of the surrounding wilderness.
 Jenny felt reborn, as if emerging from nature’s womb.
 She looked up to see a magnificent Red-tailed hawk soaring overhead and embraced his freedom of flight.

-Smiling through tears of release and wonder, Jenny made her way down the path toward the stream of fresh water and breathtaking beauty she had passed only hours before.
+Smiling through tears of release, Jenny made her way down the path toward the stream of fresh water and breathtaking beauty she had passed only hours before.
 Behind her, the hawk’s screeching calls smothered the screams that echoed from the shack to perish in the wind.

 © Copyright 2014.
 Genna East; all rights reserved.